roseengineering/usbwatch/README.md

 R    USB Port is resetting
 ```

-To soft reset the NanoVNA-H device via the command line I can use:
+To soft reset the NanoVNA-H device via the command line I use:

 ```
 $ sudo $(which python) usbwatch.py --reset 1-01.04.02.04